AKL001/LOL-States_V1/README.md

 # DiscordBot-LOL-Status

-A Discord bot for League of Legends players.
-Retrieve match history, current rank, and stats with simple commands.
-Enjoy quick access to your in-game data right in your Discord server.
-Make your LoL experience more convenient and engaging!
-Easy commands, instant stats. 🎮🤖
+LOL-States is a Discord bot designed to provide League of Legends (LoL) players with quick access to their recent match history, current rank, and more.
+By simply entering a command in the Discord chat, users can retrieve information about their last played matches, ranked stats, and other relevant details.

+**Features:**
+- Fetch recent match history
+- Display current rank and LP
+- Provide detailed match statistics
+- Easy-to-use commands for a seamless experience

+**How to Use:**
+1. Invite the bot to your Discord server.
+2. Type `/mt summonerName # summonerTag` to get started.